Cinnamon Apple Crisp Muffins

 • Dip each top into the butter and then roll the top in the cinnamon mixture.

-I used Stone Ground Organic Whole Wheat Flour in this recipe and it worked great!
+I used Stone Ground Organic Whole Wheat Flour in this recipe, which worked great!

 They are easy to make and as good as any specialty bakery goods out there.